 But getting back to the day’s route planning, knowing the wind would fight me whichever route I took, I took the one that went at an angle to the wind (the highway) rather than the Pony Express Route, which has legs that ride directly north, into the wind.

 Plus, Robidoux Pass is a pass: Pass = hill climb.
 Added to that was Irene Paden’s description (from yesterday’s post) of the dust through the Pass.
 Maybe it isn’t as bad today, but maybe it is.

 Finally, I took to heart something Jan (the route creator) had written to me.
 The upshot of it was, some days the weather will be bad and you may ride twenty miles and just decide to quit for the day.
 Amen to that.

-Oh, no one last thing: 100% chance of rain forecast for tonight.
+Oh, and one last thing: 100% chance of rain forecast for tonight.

 Altogether, that said to me, Ride short, get a hotel.